Why do we limit the system resources an account may use?

 How do I optimize my account?

-Please note that not everytime an optimization is possible.
-Your account may be already optimized but the web site being hosted there is getting too many visits daily and it just needs more resources to run.
-In that case, the only thing you can do is upgrade the account to a higher package which will accomodate your web site’s needs.
+Please note that optimization is not always possible.
+Your account may already be optimized to the maximum but still get too many daily visits to handle with the available resources.
+In such cases, the only thing you can do is upgrade to a higher package with more processing power and operating memory.